Particulate Matter - Background Information

 Read the state's comments on EPA's proposed particulate matter rules:

 Dust has long been a problem for rural Alaska.
 As populations grow and mechanized travel becomes more prevalent, the amount of dust seems to be increasing.
 Over the past six years, several Alaskan villages initiated PM10 monitoring programs.
 Since EPA retained the 24 hour PM10 standard, Alaskans have a standard to compare against the monitoring results.
 It appears a number of villages are in violation of the PM10 standard.

 Historically, Eagle River and Juneau have violated Clean Air Act air quality requirements for Particulate Matter (PM10).
 Neither area continues to violate the PM10 standard.
 The Department, together with EPA and the City and Borough of Juneau, are currently in the process of changing Juneau's PM10 planning status from "nonattainment" to "maintenance".
 The draft maintenance documents are available for review:

-- Draft Mendenhall Valley Emission Inventory and Appendices, JAN06, (733 kb) This document is contained within the above amendment document.
+This document is contained within the above amendments document.

 PM2.5 also is a problem.
 Until EPA revised the standard, Alaska had been in compliance with the PM2.5 standard.
 PM2.5 monitoring shows the Fairbanks North Star Borough (FNSB) exceeding the more stringent revised PM2.5 standard; the FNSB will be in "nonattainment."
 A "Nonattainment Area" is any area that does not meet (or that contributes to ambient air quality in a nearby area that does not meet) the national primary or secondary ambient air quality standard for the pollutant - particulate matter in this instance.